-As at March 31, 2010, the financial statements of Miljobil Grenland contained a going concern note as it was funded through loans from a major shareholder and had a negative equity position.
+As at March 31, 2010, the financial statements of Miljobil contained a going concern note as it was funded through loans from a major shareholder and had a negative equity position.
 Miljobil recently appointed a new Board of Directors and is exploring different sources of capital to fund its operations and also reviewing its business plan for opportunities to increase profitability.

-Subsequent to the end of the quarter, Miljobil Grenland ("Miljobil") determined it would no longer manufacture cells and batteries in Norway and would instead request Electrovaya to produce cells and batteries for sale to Miljobil.
-Electrovaya will begin to market cells and batteries to the Nordic countries and has entered into an agreement to repurchase the license to manufacture its' cells, which enables Electrovaya to license its technology in an unfettered manner to all of Europe, including all Nordic countries.
-Consideration for the license is a payment of \$618 and future deliveries of cells and batteries.
+Miljobil has determined it would no longer manufacture cells and batteries in Norway and has instead requested Electrovaya to produce cells and batteries for sale to Miljobil.
+During the quarter, Electrovaya entered into an agreement to repurchase the license to manufacture its' cells in the Nordic countries, which enables Electrovaya to license its technology in an unfettered manner to all of Europe, including all Nordic countries.
+Consideration for the license is a cash payment of \$618 and future deliveries of cells and batteries at discounted prices, in cash or product sales, totaling \$1,236.
+The Company paid \$400 of the total outstanding consideration in February, 2011.